 The tax code section of the Accounts link displays the different varieties of tax codes and their rates, as well as the tax codes as they would appear in Sage.
 If a change is required, the Edit button will allow you to map the Tradebox tax code to a different Sage tax code.

-Once all the amendments have been made in all the different screens, select Finish and then Save in the bottom right hand corner to save and close down the sales channel.
+Once all the amendments have been made in all the different screens, select Finish in the bottom right hand corner.